robstave/ArduinoComponentSketches/ACS-84-0305/README.md

 ## Pinout:
 [![Pinout](https://github.com/robstave/ArduinoComponentSketches/ACS-84-0305/images/acs-84-0305.svg)] (https://github.com/robstave/ArduinoComponentSketches/ACS-84-0305/images)

 ## Equivalent:
+The equivalent circuit would look something like this

 ## Strategy:
 In this case, all the logic is in the loop.
 We are just reading the values and outputting them.
 No interrupts or anything like that.